 - Some people have no symptoms but can still pass lice on to others without realising they are doing so.

 Some people do not get any symptoms but notice the lice or nits on their body or clothes.
-Itching at night is common and usually occurs on the trunk, the armpits or the groins.
+Itching at night is common and usually occurs on the trunk, the armpits or the groin.
 This happens because body lice usually live in clothing during the day, only moving on to the skin when feeding on the person's blood.
 As with pubic lice, small red lumps and blue spots can occur.

 What is the treatment for lice?